ShejanMahamud/Jobify-Client/README.md

-# Jobify - Job Portal Web Application
+# Jobify - Job Portal Web Application (In Progress)

 <p>Jobify is a comprehensive job portal web app developed using the MERN stack.
 It provides a seamless platform where candidates can apply for jobs, and companies can explore candidates for their posted jobs and manage the status of applications.
 Additionally, companies can subscribe to a Premium Plan via SSL COMMERZ and Stripe.</p>